Usbac/borealis/docs/en/stdlib/date.md

 `getGMTOffset(): number`

-Returns the unix timestamp difference between the current timezone and GMT (in seconds).
+Returns the unix timestamp difference between the current timezone and GMT.

 ```borealis
 Date.getGMTOffset(); # In New York it will return -14400